Graham Stanton

-Graham Norman Stanton (1940–2009) was a New Zealand biblical scholar who taught at King's College, London, and as Lady Margaret's Professor of Divinity at the University of Cambridge.
+Graham Norman Stanton (9 July 1940 – 18 July 2009) was a New Zealand biblical scholar who taught at King's College, London, and as Lady Margaret's Professor of Divinity at the University of Cambridge.
 A New Testament specialist, Stanton's special interests were in the Gospels, with a particular focus on Matthew's Gospel; Paul's letters, with a particular focus on Galatians; and second-century Christian writings, with a particular interest in Justin Martyr.

 Biography

 Stanton was born on 9 July 1940 in Christchurch, New Zealand.
 He came to Cambridge in 1966 to study under C. F. D. Moule (at Westminster College and as a member of Fitzwilliam College), his dissertation was completed in 1969 and published in 1974.
 From 1970 to 1998, he served as lecturer and (from 1977) as Professor of New Testament at King's College, London.
 In 1998, he returned to Cambridge as Lady Margaret's Professor and as a Fellow at Fitzwilliam College.

-In 1996–1997, Stanton was the President of the Studiorum Novi Testamenti Societas, a society of New Testament scholars.
-In 1982–1990), he was editor of the journal New Testament Studies and of the associated monograph series (1982–1991) and was a General Editor of the International Critical Commentaries (1984-2009).
+From 1996–1997, Stanton was the President of the Studiorum Novi Testamenti Societas, a society of New Testament scholars.
+In 1982–1990), he was editor of the journal New Testament Studies and of the associated monograph series (1982–1991) and was a General Editor of the International Critical Commentaries (1984–2009).

 Among other honours, Stanton was awarded an honorary Doctor of Divinity degree from the University of Otago in 2000; in 2005, he was honoured with a Festschrift to mark his 65th birthday.
 The Written Gospel (eds.
 M. Bockmuehl and D. Hagner, Cambridge University Press) includes a bibliography of Stanton's books and articles until 2005 (9 authored books, 6 edited books, 60 authored articles or chapters).
 In 2006 he was awarded the Burkitt Medal by the British Academy for his contribution to biblical studies in the United Kingdom.

 Stanton died on 18 July 2009 in Cambridge.
 In 2011, a collection of essays discussing various aspects of Stanton's work was published in his memory.